flosch/simpleapi/README.rst

 :version: client's requested version
 :mimetype:

 Note: All properties are **read-only**.
-Any changes made will be ignored.
+Any changes made will be ignored..constraints

 Example call::